Scaffcalc Documents

 Displacements

 The displacements are automatically visible when selecting a result to view.
 The displacement visualises the movements of the scaffold for the single worst case load scenario.
-You can hide the scaffold, in the list to the very left, if you want to display the displacement shape only.
+You can hide the scaffold, in the list to the very left, if you wish to display the displacement shape only.
 To see the displacement values, zoom in on the displacement shape.

 Force results: Compression/Tension